CFDEMproject/Aspherix-Palabos/README.md

    finalized with a call to `createProperties()`.
 3. **set particle shape type:** tell Aspherix® which particle shape is expected.
 In the current example, `"sphere"` is used.

+During the actual simulation, the following steps are performed
+periodically:

+1. **begin exchange:** The socket code `start_exchange` is written to the socket by the CFD code.
+2. **exchange bounding box:** The bounding box of the CFD process is written to the socket.
+Once Aspherix® knows the bounding box, it can decide which particles to send to the CFD process.
+This is not very important in the present example, but absolutely necessary for larger, parallel calculations where the processor domains between CFD and DEM simulation parts differ.
+3. **receive data:** The positions and velocities are transferred to the CFD code.
+Examine the methods `receiveData()` and `getNextParticleData()` of the wrapper to see how the data is transferred and unpacked.
+4. **compute forces:** the CFD code is responsible for computing forces (and possibly also torques) on the particles.
+This is done in lines 299-309 in `sedimentingSphere.cpp`
+5. **send data:** The forces are now sent to the Aspherix® process.
+See `addNextSendParticle()` and `sendData()` of the wrapper class to examine how the data is packed and sent.

+Once the last step is complete, Aspherix® simulates for a number of steps, and the next cycle continues.